 (20,000 / 2) x 5 = 10,000 x 5 = 50,000

 If you have not received your final payment in full, you should not sign any affidavit of quitclaim, release, or waiver that may free your employer of their legal responsibilities.
-However, if you are really in dire need of money, you may sign the document and write the words “UNDER PROTEST” to express your unwillingness to sign.
+However, if you really need money, you may sign the document and write the words “UNDER PROTEST” to express your unwillingness to sign.

-It is important to settle things properly with your employer first before taking any action that would strain your relationship with them.
+It is essential to settle things correctly with your employer before taking any action that would strain your relationship with them.
 Know your rights as an employee and file disputes as necessary.

-Provided that your accusations are valid and no action was taken after you have raised your concern to the management, it’s time for you to escalate your case to the labor arbiter5.
+Provided that your accusations are valid and no action was taken after you have raised your concern to the management, it’s time for you to escalate your case to the labor arbiter4.

 As an employee, you have the right to voluntary resignation.
-However, it becomes illegal if you resigned involuntarily or were pressured to do so as this becomes constructive dismissal6 or termination disguised as resignation.
+However, it becomes illegal if you resign involuntarily or were pressured to do so as this becomes constructive dismissal5 or termination disguised as resignation.

-7. File a labor case if you were constructively or illegally dismissed, regardless if you have already received your separation pay.
+7. File a labor case if you were constructively or illegally dismissed, regardless of whether you have already received your separation pay

-If you were forced to resign in order for your employer to avoid paying separation pay, or if you were dismissed without due cause, you have the right to file a case against your employer.
-Your acceptance of separation pay will not invalidate your case because you just lost your source of income and you have no choice but to accept the money offered to you.
+If you were forced to resign for your employer to avoid paying separation pay or dismissed without due cause, you have the right to file a case against your employer.
+Accepting separation pay will not invalidate your claim because you just lost your source of income, and you have no choice but to accept the money offered to you.

 1. Who is entitled to separation pay?

-Only employees who were terminated due to authorized causes are entitled to separation pay.
+Only terminated employees due to authorized causes are entitled to separation pay.

 2. Is separation pay mandatory?